jessfett/HW-15/README.md

 ## Codes
 The coding is done via an [app.js](https://github.com/jessfett/HW15/blob/main/StarterCode/static/js/app.js) that is embedded into the [index.html](https://github.com/jessfett/HW-15/blob/main/index.html) that uses data with a .json file.
 Click the embedded links to go to the files.

+</br></br>

+The interactive dashboard is deployed via GitHub Pages and can be located here.

 ## Dashboard

 The dashboard includes an interactive bar chart that can be changed by selecting different Test Subjects.
 See examples below:</br>